 Russian stock futures sank in New York as crude, the nation’s biggest export earner, dropped for the third time in four days.

 Futures expiring in December on Russia’s RTS Index slipped 0.4 percent to 137,240 in U.S. trading hours as expected swings in the contracts rose 1.1 percent, according to the Russian Volatility Index.
-OAO Sberbank (SBRCY), Russia’s biggest lender, led a 0.3 percent advance in the Bloomberg Russia-US Equity Index (RUS14BN) of the most-traded Russian companies in the U.S. VimpelCom Ltd. (VIP) and OAO Mobile TeleSystems (MBT) tumbled as rival OAO MegaFon resumed marketing for its initial share offering.
+OAO Sberbank (SBRCY:US), Russia’s biggest lender, led a 0.3 percent advance in the Bloomberg Russia-US Equity Index (RUS14BN) of the most-traded Russian companies in the U.S. VimpelCom Ltd. (VIP:US) and OAO Mobile TeleSystems (MBT:US) tumbled as rival OAO MegaFon resumed marketing for its initial share offering.

 Oil sank 1 percent yesterday after reports showed American jobless claims rose more than economists estimated last week and manufacturing shrunk in New York and Philadelphia.
 U.S. stockpiles of oil -- which along with natural gas contributes about 50 percent of Russian government revenue -- rose last week as production jumped to an 18-year high, the Department of Energy said yesterday.